IanConnolly/ianconnolly.github.io/about.md

 I live in San Francisco, California with my fiancée Lara and our two cats, Seamus &amp;
 Heathcliff.

 _note from adult-ish ian:_ I've had a personal site online in some capacity for nearly 4 years now.
-A lot has happened in that time, and I've grown up, at least partially.
-Much of the content here seems like it was written by a different person.
-I thought about deleting it all and starting from scratch a couple of times, but decided against it.
-I don't think the words written here accurately reflect me now, however I think they did reflect me when they were written.
-For better or worse I think having a public reminder of that is a solid check against my/future-me's head from inflating too much again.
+A lot has happened in that time, and I've grown up, at least somewhat (I have a beard now!).

+Much of the content here seems like it was written by a different person and I don't think it accurately reflects who I am now.
+I thought about deleting it all and starting from scratch a couple of times, but eventually decided against it.
+I don't particularly like or relate to the me who wrote these, but I do think the posts reflect who I was when they were written.

+For better or worse I think having a public reminder of who I was before is a solid check against my/future-me's head from inflating too much again.